 - HOST: Specifies the host forms name or number of this entry in the table.
 If the forms name or number is to be blanks, a comma (,) must be inserted immediately after the HOST- keyword, and one of the optional parameters must follow the comma. - LOCAL: Specifies the local forms number that the host forms number should be translated to.
 If omitted, no forms number translation is done. - HALT: Specifies whether to issue the normal forms mount message when this forms number is encountered.
-The default is NO.

-L: Specifies the number of lines per page.
-The default is 66 lines per page.

-- B: Specifies the line number of the bottom margin (the last printed line).
+The default is NO. - L: Specifies the number of lines per page.
+The default is the current system lines per page setting. - B: Specifies the line number of the bottom margin (the last printed line).
 This number must be at least the value of channel control character 1 and at most the number of lines per page (L).
 The default is the number of lines per page. - SPOOL: Specifies whether print data is to be spooled.
 If spooling is not active when the forms control table is being used, this parameter is ignored. - DEFER: Specifies whether printing from the spool file is to be deferred.
 This parameter applies only when SPOOL-YES is specified.
-The default is YES for MRJE and NO for SRJE, unless overridden by the forms control table. - LPI: Specifies the number of lines per inch.
-The default is 6 lines per inch.
-This parameter is ignored if not supported by the hardware. - CPI: Specifies the number of characters per inch.
-The default is 10 characters per inch.
-This parameter is ignored if not supported by the hardware.